ash0080/gun.doc.cn/tmp.md

 Now we can finally build the todo logic!
 There are 3 things we want to achieve:

-1. When the user adds an item, save it to GUN.
+1. When the user adds an item, save and sync it with GUN.
 2. Update the UI.
 3. Change the UI upon logging out or into the app.

-So first up, we need to handle a form submission.
+So first up, we need to handle the item form's submission.
 Replace `/* 1 */` with this:

 ```javascript
 ::: {startblock: '8'} :::